Richardinho/backbone-with-dependency-injection/README.md

-# DIogenes
+# Diogenes

-A Dependency Injection library for Javascript.
+A small Dependency Injection library for Javascript.

 ### Introduction
 Dependency injection is a way of creating objects within a Javascript application.